jason-napolitano/php-autoloader/README.md

-> This autoloader is a PSR-4–compliant class loader that automatically discovers and indexes classes within registered
+> This is a PSR-4–compliant class loader that automatically discovers and indexes classes within registered
 > namespace directories.
 As namespaces are registered, it recursively scans their directories, builds an optimized class
 > map for constant-time class resolution, and tracks all discovered PHP files without requiring repeated filesystem
 > lookups during autoloading.
 In addition to loading classes, it provides rich introspection capabilities, including